 Before heading outdoors, review kite safety with students (at left).

 Fly the kites!
 Allow students-as-scientists to productively struggle to get their kites in the air (don't problem-solve for them unless you can see they are about to completely give up).
-Figuring out how to get their kites in the air provides opportunities for students to make observations and space to wonder about how or why the kite flies.
+Figuring out how to get their kites in the air provides opportunities for students to make observations and space for them to wonder about how or why the kite flies.

 As you move from student to student, you might ask, "What do you notice using your eyes?
 Your ears?
 Your fingers or hands?"

 When you are back indoors, ask students to independently draw or write what they observed (Alone Zone).
-Then, ask them to share their noticings with a partner or small group.
+Then ask them to share their noticings with a partner or small group.
 As you move from group to group, you might ask, "Did you notice things your partner noticed?
 What noticings are the same?
 Did you notice things your partner didn't notice?
 What noticings are different?"

 Say to students, "We really noticed a lot of things about our kites!
 I'm wondering if these observations might help us to start to explain how a kite flies."

 Ask students to independently draw a model that explains how they think their kite flies (Alone Zone).
-Encourage students to use words, pictures and symbols to show their thinking.
+Encourage students to use words, pictures, and symbols to show their thinking.

 Next, ask students to share their models with a partner or small group.
-You might use Jamboard or other digital tool that allows multiple students to work together to identify the parts of their models they have in common.
+You might use Jamboard or another digital tool that allows multiple students to work together to identify the parts of their models they have in common.
 See an example using Jamboard (Comparing Models) below.